Liquid UI - Documentation - 5.3 Using Dynamic Switchto with bot

 guixt4webapp.exe -f avatar1.js

-13. Now run both of the tasks and verify that the correct process for each task runs by checking SAP for the new record numbers.
+16. Now run both tasks and verify the correct process for each task by checking SAP for the new record numbers.

 Can't find the answers you're looking for?